mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 ### Using the CSV ID to node ID map

-By default, Workbench maintains a small database that maps values in your CSV's ID column (or whatever column you define in the `id_field` config setting) to node IDs created in `create` tasks .
-Since this data is stored in an SQLite database, it can be queried using SQL, or can be dumped using into a CSV file using the `dump_id_map.py` script provided in Workbench's `scripts` directory.
+By default, Workbench maintains a small database that maps values in your CSV's ID column (or whatever column you define in the `id_field` config setting) to node IDs created in `create` tasks.
+Workbench uses this database to determine the node ID of parent nodes when creating paged and compound content.

+But, you may find other uses for this data.
+Since it is stored in an SQLite database, it can be queried using SQL, or can be dumped using into a CSV file using the `dump_id_map.py` script provided in Workbench's `scripts` directory.

 !!! note
     In `create_from_files` tasks, which don't use an imput CSV file, the filename is recorded instead of an "id".